 If you want to ensure your will is legally binding and will do the job you intended it to, contact ABKJ to talk to one of our Will & Estate Planning Lawyers.

-- Insufficient provision has been made in the will for a spouse, children or other persons the will maker has an obligation to provide for.
-Where family members have not been adequately provided for under the terms of a will, application can be made for provision to be made out of the deceased's estate.
+- Insufficient provision has been made in the Will for a spouse, children or other persons the Will maker has an obligation to provide for.
+Where family members have not been adequately provided for under the terms of a Will, an application can be made for provision to be made out of the deceased's Estate.

 Probate & Administration

-If you have been appointed an Executor of an Estate or you are a relative of a deceased who died without a will (or valid will) ABKJ Lawyers can assist you with explaining your legal duties and options with repect to the administration of the Estate together with providing you with assistance and guidance with lodging an Application for a Grant of Probate.
+If you have been appointed an Executor of an Estate or you are a relative of a deceased who died without a Will (or valid Will), ABKJ Lawyers can assist you with explaining your legal duties and options with respect to the administration of the Estate, providing you assistance and guidance with lodging an Application for a Grant of Probate.

-At ABKJ Lawyers we have extensive experience in the area of Probate & Administration, and will be able to provide you with sensible, cost effective advice on the available methods relevant to your particular situation.
-We will take the worry and stress out of this sometimes onerous task and provide you with personal attention that is required.
+At ABKJ Lawyers, we have extensive experience in the area of Probate & Administration and will be able to provide sensible, cost-effective advice on the available methods relevant to your particular situation.
+We will take the worry and stress out of this sometimes onerous task and provide the personal attention that is required.